Moe-hacker/ce-lang/README.md

 - Cwte has no super cow powers.
 - Cwte is a postfix, a tail, but not the cat (C-lang).
 - The tail can/should/will/must never wag the cat.
+- Cwte is garbage-in-garbage-out, if the given rules are even wrong, cwte cannot be correct.
 - Cwte should be reversible, if you don't like, thow it away and rollback to c.
 - Cwte should not spread any bullshit, or human auditor shuld fire it.
 - We are c users, not cwte users.